mangele/AnomallyDetection-Dashboard/README.md

-# Streamlit App README
+# Can Packege Anomaly Analyser README

-This Streamlit application is designed to [provide a brief description of what your app does].
+This Streamlit application is designed to help on the analsys of CANlogs by using unsupervised learning and feature importance.

 ## Prerequisites